 Effective pelvic floor strengthening is a commitment, but well worth it.
 It needs to be built into a routine, and this is difficult when looking after a baby and perhaps other children.
 You may wish to set yourself reminders.
 You might consider downloading the NHS Squeezy app to provide reminders and an exercise guide.
 However, it is worth it to avoid problems and enjoy the advantages of a strong pelvic floor.

 Do not suffer in silence.
 Pelvic floor problems are very common and can be improved with the right support.
-Maternity services are working to ensure that it is easier for you to see a specialist women’s health physiotherapist when this is needed.
+Maternity services are working to make sure it is easier for you to see a specialist women’s health physiotherapist, when needed.
 A women's health physiotherapist can support you to exercise your pelvic floor effectively, and also identify when further treatment or surgery may be needed.
 Speak to your midwife or GP.